Policy on Satisfactory Academic Progress

 Appeal Procedure

 Students not meeting Satisfactory Academic Progress may appeal for consideration of financial aid.
-To appeal for the reinstatement of financial aid eligibility, students should complete and submit the Satisfactory Academic Progress appeal form to the Office of Student Financial Aid indicating the extenuating circumstance(s) (i.e. personal illness, injury, medical problems, undue hardship, death of parent or immediate family member, or other special circumstances) that may have prevented the student from performing at his/her academic best.
-The appeal form must be accompanied by an Academic Action Plan approved by the student’s academic advisor.
-Students who are granted an appeal will be placed on Progress Probation.
-The student’s progress will be reviewed each semester thereafter.
-At the conclusion of the probationary semester, a new progress check will be conducted.
+To appeal for the reinstatement of financial aid eligibility, students should complete and submit the Satisfactory Academic Progress appeal form to the Office of Financial Aid indicating the extenuating circumstance(s) (i.e. personal illness, injury, medical problems, undue hardship, death of parent or immediate family member, or other special circumstances) that may have prevented the student from performing at their academic best.
+The appeal form must be accompanied by supporting documents and an Academic Action Plan approved by the student’s academic advisor.
+All appeals must be submitted through Lincoln University Self-Service to be reviewed.

 Questions?